Xtron135/PCB-Data-Matrix-Reader/README.md

 # PCB-Data-Matrix-Reader

 ## Overview

 This project uses an Industrial Controller; IRIV PiControl, based on Rasberry Pi Compute Module 5 to read PCB Data Matrix using USB Camera.
 This repo is a simplified concept and procedure for developing this project.
-A detailed tutorial will be developed on Cytron Technologies Tutorial Page.
+A detailed tutorial will be developed on the Cytron Technologies Tutorial Page.

 ## Hardwares